List of members of the 6th National Assembly of Namibia

 Below is a list of members of the 6th National Assembly of Namibia.
 They were selected by their parties based on the results of the 2014 parliamentary election.
+The members were in the National Assembly from 21 March 2015 until 21 March 2020.
+Members were chosen by their parties.
+Parties were voted in via proportional representation.

 This National Assembly was inaugurated on 20 March 2015.
-Like each of the previous National Assemblies, it is led by the South West Africa People's Organization.
-The 6th National Assembly has 104 seats, up from 72 seats in all previous assemblies.
-96 candidates were elected according to party lists and are assembled below in the order they appear on their party lists.
+Like each of the previous National Assemblies, it was led by the South West Africa People's Organization.
+The 6th National Assembly had 104 seats, up from 72 seats in all previous assemblies.
+96 candidates were elected according to party lists.
 President Hage Geingob appointed eight additional members after taking office.
+The seat distribution for the voting members was as follows: